eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest

 ##### WorkloadControlLoop executes create command
-`swdd~agent-workload-control-loop-executes-create~1`
+`swdd~agent-workload-control-loop-executes-create~2`

 Status: approved

 When the WorkloadControlLoop receives an create command, the WorkloadControlLoop shall:
+* send a `Pending(Starting)` with additional information "Triggered at runtime." workload state for that workload
 * create a new workload via the corresponding runtime connector (which creates and starts a state checker)
+* upon successful creation of the workload:
     * store the Id and reference to the state checker for the created workload inside the WorkloadControlLoop
+* upon failed creation of the workload:
+    * send a `Pending(StartingFailed)` workload state for that workload

 Comment:
 For details on the runtime connector specific actions, e.g., create, see the specific runtime connector workflows.